-It might seem easy to draw an octagon at first, and in principle, it is.
+It might seem easy to draw an octagon at first, and, in principle, it is.
 Just draw any shape with eight straight sides and you're done.
-But normally, what people want to draw is not any octagon, but a regular octagon, since its is the octagon shape most people think about at first.
-So let's see now how to draw an octagon as regular as possible and as easy as possible.
+But normally, what people want to draw is not any octagon, but a regular octagon, as its is the octagon shape that comes to mind first.
+So let's see how to draw an octagon as regularly and as easy as possible.

 The most precise way would be to use proper drawing tools and start drawing the regular octagon shape one side at a time, joining them with the corresponding 135° regular octagon angles.
 But not everyone has such tools laying around so it is not a very practical method.
-To obtain the octagon shape, we are looking for, you should better start with a circumference, since it can be drawn by hand (not recommended) or using a glass, cup or even a coin.
+To obtain the octagon shape we are looking for, it is best to start with its circumference, since it can be drawn by hand (not recommended) or by using a glass, cup or even a coin.

-Another trick on how to draw an octagon would be the one we have already seen when learning how to find the area of an octagon with squares.
-Start by drawing a big square and then 'chop off' the corners of it.
-The mathematical term for this procedure is truncate the square.
+Another how to draw an octagon trick would be the one we have already discussed when learning how to find the area of an octagon with squares.
+Start by drawing a big square and then 'chop off' its corners.
+The mathematical term for this procedure is truncating the square.
 If you do it right, you will get a regular octagon shape out of it.
 This method is not as precise as the previous one, but it's easier to perform without any tools at all.

 How to use the octagon calculator

-Using the octagon calculator is not complicated but just in case someone might have any doubts and for the sake of completeness, let's go over the features and use cases of this octagon area calculator.
+Using the octagon calculator is too complicated, but just in case someone might have any doubts and for the sake of completeness, let's go over the features and uses of this octagon area calculator.
 First of all, we should look at the different fields and what they mean.